Be a good Leader not a Boss

 Why educated and expensive manager/team leader doesn’t bring the desired result to the company”

 You can find those and many other similar phrases when you read about management.
 Precisely about management in Custom Software Development market sector.

-As a result of bad leadership, there are a lot of a teams of talented and mind-forwarded Developers, lost in their tasks, who don’t work consistently and don’t deliver results.
-Because they are not lead.
-Not guided.
+As a result of bad leadership, there are a lot of teams of talented and mind-forwarded Developers, lost in their tasks, who don’t work consistently and don’t deliver results because they are not lead—not guided.

 Can this be fixed?
 Or even more important question – can this disarray in the process be prevented and avoided?

 In this post, we are going to discuss how to become an effective team leader and how to avoid mistakes from the start.

 Probably many of you have already been thinking about becoming a leader of your team or organization.
 I assume that some of you have even already tried to become one.

 There are people around you who occupy leaders’ positions but are continually failing in it.
 They don’t have a vision; they don’t inspire teams or motivate them.
 And what is worse, they don’t create any sustainable value.

 What does it really mean to be a good leader?